openstack/ironic-python-agent-builder/doc/source/admin/dib.rst

 ~~~~~~~~~~

 Additionally, the IPA ramdisk can be packaged inside of an ISO for use with
 some virtual media drivers.
-Use the ``iso-image-create`` utility, passing it
+Use the ``iso-image-create`` script in
-the initrd and the kernel, for example:
+``ironic-python-agent-builder`` repository, passing it the initrd and the
+kernel, for example:

 .. code-block:: console